chb/pop-health-app/README.md

 # PopHealthApp
 The Pop-Health App of the LEAP Project

+## ⚠️ This project was developed as a proof of concept.
+It is now deprecated and not maintained!

 This is a sample React web application, designed to demonstrate what could be possible if we had a population level FHIR data available from EHRs through a bulk-data export.
 In this case we chose to create an app that visualizes data for quality measures.